wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-customize-cluster-bootstrap.md

 	# oozie-site.xml configuration
 	$OozieConfigValues = @{ "oozie.service.coord.normal.default.timeout"="150" }  # default 120

-For more information, see Azim Uddin's blog titled [Customizing HDInsight Cluster creationg](http://blogs.msdn.com/b/bigdatasupport/archive/2014/04/15/customizing-hdinsight-cluster-provisioning-via-powershell-and-net-sdk.aspx).
+For more information, see Azim Uddin's blog titled [Customizing HDInsight Cluster creation](http://blogs.msdn.com/b/bigdatasupport/archive/2014/04/15/customizing-hdinsight-cluster-provisioning-via-powershell-and-net-sdk.aspx).

 
 ## Use .NET SDK

 See [Create Linux-based clusters in HDInsight using the .NET SDK](/documentation/articles/hdinsight-hadoop-create-linux-clusters-dotnet-sdk/#use-bootstrap).

-## Use Azure ARM template
+## Use Resource Manager template

-You can use bootstrap in ARM template:
+You can use bootstrap in Resource Manager template:

     "configurations": {
         …